United Way of Will County Staff

-Currently, Samantha is on the Board of Directors for Joliet Area Young Professionals – a division of the Joliet Chamber, spends time with her two golden retrievers, and, as always, has her eye on the map for where to travel next.
+Currently, Samantha serves on the Board of Trustees for Three Rivers Public Library District and on the Board of Directors for Joliet Area Young Professionals – a division of the Joliet Chamber.
+She spends time with her golden retriever, and, as always, has her eye on the map for where to travel next.

 email@example.com 815.723.2500 x108